Massive boson stars: Stability and GW emission in head-on mergers: Boson Stars Collisions

 In this work we consider head-on collisions with vanishing impact parameter.
 The initial separation of the stars is set to $D=80~m^{-1}$ and the initial velocity to $v=0.1$, following the numerical setup used in Ref.~\cite{Ge:2024itl}.

-Fig.~\ref{fig:main_result} summarizes our main results for the four self-coupling parameters $\lambda$ considered.
+Fig.~\ref{fig:main_result} summarizes our main results for the four self-interaction strengths $\lambda$ considered.
 Green points mark binaries that merge into a boson star remnant (BS post-merger), blue points represent cases in which the merger directly forms a black hole (BH post-merger), and red points correspond to evolutions in which the two boson stars individually collapse into black holes prior to contact, followed by a BH--BH coalescence (BH pre-merger).
-The dashed line shows the mass--central-amplitude sequence $M(|\phi_c|)$ as a function of the central field amplitude, with the colour scale indicating the compactness of the equilibrium solutions.

-In our previous work \cite{Ge:2024itl}, we pointed out that the magnitude of gravitational-wave energy is the result of two competing effects: (i) the compactness of the boson star and (ii) the degree of asymmetry during the merger.
-Consequently, boson stars with lower compactness may also release more gravitational-wave energy due to the higher asymmetry they exhibit during the merger, which in turn results from their being more easily deformable.
+In our previous work~\cite{Ge:2024itl}, we pointed out that the magnitude of the gravitational-wave energy is governed by a competition between two effects: the increase in compactness, which tends to enhance the efficiency of gravitational-wave emission, and the reduction of tidal deformability, which suppresses merger asymmetries and thus tends to reduce the emitted radiation.
+Consequently, even less compact boson stars may in some cases radiate more strongly if they remain sufficiently deformable to develop larger asymmetries during merger.
 This qualitative picture is also confirmed by the results presented here for massive boson stars.